openfeed-org/sdk-net/DOCUMENTATION.md

 ## More Information

-To learn more about subscribing to symbols, exchanges and channels, click [here](SYMBOLS_EXCHANGES_CHANNELS.md).
+To learn more about subscribing to symbols and exchanges click [here](SYMBOLS_EXCHANGES.md).

 To learn more about various subscription types, click [here](SUBSCRIPTION_TYPES.md).